shivarya/epicsearch/README_WIP.md

 Things to do

-Better documentation
-Test cases in mocha/chai-as-promised [low-prio]
+* Test cases in mocha/chai-as-promised [low-prio]
-Add bulk batching for more elasticsearch methods: delete, update, bulk Performance bechmarks [low prio]
+* Add bulk batching for more elasticsearch methods: delete, update, bulk
-Keep checking out for more updates.